ppy/osu-wiki/wiki/Glossary/en.md

 - The rhythm video game for the Microsoft Windows Operating Systems.
   Spelled with a lowercase "o" and an exclamation mark at the end.
-- The game mode (sometimes refered to as _osu!standard_ to prevent ambiguity).
+- The game mode (some times refered to as _osu!standard_ to prevent ambiguity).
 - An informal greeting in the Japanese language, resulting from condensing the phrase "Ohayo gozaimasu!"
 (Good morning!)
   - Pronounced with a silent u ("OSS").
   - Close English equivalents include "Yo!" or "Hey!".